natesilva/jayschema/README.md

 The maximum depth to recurse when retrieving external `$ref` schemas using a loader.
 The default is `5`.

+### loader

+The schema loader to use, if any.
+(The same schema loader that was passed to the `JaySchema` constructor.)
+You can change or override this at any time.

 ## Schema loading

-**JaySchema** provides a number of ways to load externally-referenced schemas.
+**JaySchema** provides several ways to register externally-referenced schemas.

-In JSON Schema, you use the `$ref` keyword to pull in an external schema.
-For example, you might reference a schema that is available in a local database.
+You use the `$ref` keyword to pull in an external schema.
+For example, you might reference a schema that’s available in a local database.

 Validation will fail if **JaySchema** encounters a validation rule that references an external schema, if that schema is not `register`ed.